-When you’re in the market for a new home, finding the perfect property is equally as important as securing a competitive mortgage.
+When you’re in the market for a new home, securing a competitive mortgage rate is equally as important as finding the perfect property.
 That’s where a mortgage broker comes in.

-They can save you tons of time and money by shopping around for the best mortgage product for your financial situation.
+They can save you tons of time and money by shopping around for the best mortgage rates and best mortgage lenders for your financial situation.

 What a Mortgage Broker Does

-But in order for them to effectively do their job, the borrower must be willing to provide the same information that they would hand over to a loan officer at a bank to get the process started.
+But for them to effectively do their job, the borrower must be willing to provide the same information that they would hand over to a loan officer at a bank to get the loan process started.
 This includes:

 - Identifying information so they can access your credit report

 - Pay stubs and tax returns to verify your income

 - Employer contact information to confirm your employment